 Train – The trains in Portugal are operated by a company called CP-Comboios de Portugal.
 To find out more about the accessibility of their equipment and services, contact their Integrated Mobility Service (SIM) by phone on (+351) 707 210 746 (707 210 SIM).
 More information is available online.

 Buses and coaches – Some urban public transport services in the Algarve offer adapted vehicles.
-Search for them in our guide to services by selecting "transports and terminuses" > "adapted transport".
+Click here for more information.

 Transfer Services – Some transport operators and travel agencies that provide private transport services have vehicles that are adapted for passengers with reduced mobility.
-Search for them in our guide to services by selecting "Travel Agencies" > "adapted transport".
+Click here for more information.

 Driving – If you have a driving licence that is valid in Portugal, you can drive vehicles as long as you comply with the restrictions or adaptations applicable to the circumstances.